rsvilenov/FluentAssertions.Properties/README.md

 ## Why?

+> Even if code is trivial you should still test it.
+>
+> -- <cite>Mark Seemann</cite>

 ### Why should I consider testing my class properties?
-The public properties are part of the public contract of a type.
-Their semantics is such that one expects them to behave like public fields.
-However, they have accessor methods, which can contain logic that breaks the expected behavior.
-Implementing nontrivial logic in the accessors is sometimes considered to be an [anti-pattern](https://www.codeproject.com/Tips/1069467/Asymmetric-Property-anti-pattern), and rightfully so - in order for a programmer to see how a particular property behaves, they have to open the implementation of the class and look inside the code.
+From the perspective of the caller, the public properties are part of the public "interface" of a type.
+They imply a "contract" - their semantics is such that one expects them to behave like public fields.
+However, they have accessor methods, which can contain logic that modifies the expected behavior.
+Implementing nontrivial logic in the accessors is sometimes considered to be an [anti-pattern](https://www.codeproject.com/Tips/1069467/Asymmetric-Property-anti-pattern), and rightfully so - in order for a programmer to see how a particular property behaves, they have to open the implementation of the type and look inside the code.
 The presence of accessor methods is a big part of the reason why Microsoft has provided a list of [bad practices and design guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/property) that are often seen when properties are implemented.

 ### But that goes against the conventional wisdom!
-There is a general rule of thumb that says properties should not be tested if their getter or setter does not have any logic inside.
-However, no one can guarantee that the setter/getter, which is nothing but a method, will never contain any complex logic.
-So, if we agree that we should always test our public methods, why not test our public properties as well?
-And there seems to be a [not-so-small minority](https://stackoverflow.com/questions/18967697/should-you-unit-test-simple-properties), which agrees.
+There is a general rule of thumb that says properties should not be tested if their getter or setter does not have any logic inside, e.g. if they are auto properties.
+Even Robert C. Martin seems to think this way.
+However, there are other prominent authors, such as [Mark Seeman](https://blog.ploeh.dk/2013/03/08/test-trivial-code/), who strongly disagree.
+And there seems to be a [not-so-small minority](https://stackoverflow.com/questions/18967697/should-you-unit-test-simple-properties), which thinks that testing all public properties is a good thing.

 ## Installation
 You can view the [package page on NuGet](https://www.nuget.org/packages/FluentAssertions.Properties/).